Rhythm-Aphale/project-frontend/README.md

 - Displays **total price** and includes a **mock checkout process**.

 ### Additional Features:
-- **User Authentication**: Mocked or implemented using Firebase Auth for secure sign-in and registration.
+- **User Authentication**: Implemented using Firebase Auth for secure sign-in and registration.
 - **Admin Dashboard**: Manage products by adding, updating, and deleting them.
 - **Wishlist**: Save your favorite products for later.
 - **Lazy Loading**: Optimized for faster page loads using dynamic image imports.